jayktee/metis/classification/project_proposal.md

 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?

-A row of analysis in this project is a song/track with several features to predict popularity (the target).
+A row of analysis in this project is a song/track with several features that can be used to identify the genre of the track (the target).

 Per the Spotify Tracks API documentation, API contains the following features for each track: